 Collector Tests (Tension):

-Configuration: Configuration of the specimens shall be such as to produce tension limit states or failure modes in the strengthened element, and the specimen scale shall be approved by the evaluation service agency based on the recommendations in consensus referenced standards such as FEMA 461 and ACI 374.2R.
+Configuration: Configuration of the specimens shall be such as to produce tension limit states or failure modes in the strengthened element, and the specimen scale shall be approved by the evaluation service agency based on the recommendations in consensus-referenced standards such as FEMA 461 and ACI 374.2R.

-Procedure: Pre-qualification specimens may be gravity loaded to consider gravity load effects.
+Procedure: Pre-qualification specimens may be gravity-loaded to consider gravity load effects.
 The loading procedure shall consist of quasi-static or dynamic loading to determine cracking, yield and ultimate strength, and ultimate deformation characteristics.
 The specimens shall be cyclically loaded quasi-statically or dynamically either in tension or in flexure until i) damage to the strengthening system is observed; ii) the capacity of the specimen is achieved; or iii) the predetermined ultimate limit states are attained.
-The loading procedure shall be stipulated in the test proposal and comply with a consensus document approved by the evaluation service agency (e.g., ICC-ES AC125, ACI 374.2, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.
+The loading procedure shall be stipulated in the test proposal and comply with a consensus document approved by the evaluation service agency (e.g., AC125, ACI 374.2, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.

 Experimental data from FRP reinforcement tension strengthening of beams shall be permitted to justify tension-strengthening of collector elements, provided all other criteria in Section 4.0 of this criteria have been observed and beam testing has been approved for seismic applications.